near/docs/docs/1.concepts/protocol/gas.md

 ## Gas as a Developer Incentive

-In NEAR, 30% of the gas fees burn while executing a contract go to the contract's accounts.
+In NEAR, 30% of the gas fees burned while executing a contract go to the contract's account.
 This is a powerful incentive for developers to create and maintain useful contracts.

 For example, in [this transaction](https://testnet.nearblocks.io/txns/JD8Bg4u8kaYeaSsGBqkvhSDCEPgXhtwJRBBPKicCEPMs) the user calls a function in the `guestbook.near-examples.testnet` contract.

-Executing the function call burned a total of ~0.00032Ⓝ, from which 30% goes to the contract's account.
+Executing the function call burned a total of ~0.00032Ⓝ, from which 30% went to the contract's account.
 This means that the contract's account received 0.000096Ⓝ.

 Notice that the fee comes from the gas burned during the function execution, and not from the total gas used.